lassoid/active_fields/README.md

-active_field.type # Class name of this Active Field (utilizing STI) active_field.customizable_type # Name of the Customizable model this Active Field is registered to active_field.name # Identifier of this Active Field, it should be unique in scope of customizable_type active_field.default_value # Default value for all Active Values associated with this Active Field active_field.options # A hash (json) containing type-specific attributes for this Active Field
+active_field.type # Class name of this Active Field (utilizing STI) active_field.customizable_type # Name of the Customizable model this Active Field is registered to active_field.name # Identifier of this Active Field, it should be unique in scope of customizable_type active_field.default_value_meta # JSON column declaring the default value.
+Consider using `default_value` instead active_field.options # A hash (json) containing type-specific attributes for this Active Field

 # Methods:
-active_field.array? # Returns whether the Active Field type is an array active_field.value_validator_class # Class used for values validation active_field.value_validator # Validator object that performs values validation
+active_field.default_value # Default value for all Active Values associated with this Active Field active_field.array? # Returns whether the Active Field type is an array active_field.value_validator_class # Class used for values validation active_field.value_validator # Validator object that performs values validation